CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 # Where to now?
 This library offers A LOT more while still being easy to use.

-I highly recommend reading every basic tutorial.
+I highly recommend reading every single basic tutorial.
 You will be able to use the package pretty well just from these.
+However, the later ones might require a better understanding of Python than this one.

-The Elements (widgets) itselves have a lot more functionality than you'd expect.
+The Elements itselves have a lot more functionality than you'd expect.
 You might have been implementing features that are already implemented, because you didn't know.\
 If you want to dive deeper into that, read the Element tutorials.\
 It's not about remembering all of it, it's about knowing what's possible.